countries/countries/README.markdown

 Countries
 =========

 Countries is a collection of all sorts of useful information for every country in the ISO 3166 standard.
-It contains info for the following standards ISO3166-1 and E.164.
-Next release will contain ISO3166-2 and ISO4217.
+It contains info for the following standards ISO3166-1(countries), ISO3166-2(states/subdivisions), ISO4217(currency) and E.164(phone numbers).
+The gem also adds a country_select helper.
 I will add any country based data I can get access to.
 I hope this to be a repository for all country based information.

 Warning!
 --------